Altar servers help the priest and deacon during Holy Mass and on some other special occasions.

 Altar Servers can be boys or girls from year 5 up.
 The young person needs to have made their First Holy Communion and be mature enough to understand their responsibilities and to carry them out well and with appropriate reverence.

 Training is held periodically.
-Servers receive proper formation, including instruction on the Mass and its parts and their meaning, the various objects used in the liturgy, such as their names and use, and the various functions of the server during the Mass and other liturgical celebrations.
+Servers receive appropriate training, including instruction on the Mass and its parts and their meaning, the various objects used in the liturgy, such as their names and use, and the various functions of the server during the Mass and other liturgical celebrations.

 Please contact Clare Bell at email@example.com to register your child’s interest in becoming an altar server.